juan221093/IbmPractice/README.md

 # IbmPractice
-This is a repository to upload IBM Certificate code for practicing
+This is a repository to upload IBM Certificate code for practicing data science